 In order to distinguish between traffic classes, the use of the DSCP marking scheme in Behaviour Aggregation mode [9] is recommended.

-Using classification based on the DSCP value, packet marking is pre-agreed by both operators.
+Note: Using classification based on the DSCP value, packet marking is pre-agreed by both operators.
 The receiving operator assumes that the sending operator has marked the packet correctly according to the pre-agreed scheme described above.

 If there is a mix of Internet and VoIP traffic across the interconnection or the recommended marking cannot be guaranteed, an alternative solution is to classify packets using the Multi-Field classification method [9].
 Using this scheme, ingress traffic is classified by the receiving Operator PE Router based on any field in the IP header, e.g. destination address, source address, port numbers or other IP packet header fields.